Dr Phillip Holmes

 Dr Phillip Holmes was born in Launceston and grew up in Hobart.
-He was educated at The Hutchins School and graduated from the University of Tasmania with a Zoology Biochemistry Double Major with Honors.
-Phillip then studied at the Murdoch University in Western Australia graduating in 1983 with a Batchelor of Veterinary Medicine and Surgery with Honors.
+He was educated at The Hutchins School and graduated from the University of Tasmania with a Zoology Biochemistry Double Major with Honours.
+Phillip then studied at the Murdoch University in Western Australia, graduating in 1983 with a Bachelor of Veterinary Medicine and Surgery with Honours.

-Since graduating Dr Holmes has been a partner at Montrose and New Norfolk Veterinary Clinics for 25 years.
-After selling his partnership he has worked at various practices in Tasmania and in Townsville.
+Dr Holmes was a partner at Montrose and New Norfolk Veterinary Clinics for twenty five years.
+After selling his partnership he has worked at various practices in Tasmania and Townsville.

-In 2014 Dr Holmes setup up the modern fully equipped surgery at Sorell.
+In 2014 Dr Holmes set up the modern fully equipped surgery at Sorell.

 Dr Phillip enjoys deep sea fishing, is a keen tennis player and loves walking his golden retriever Prudy